 To provide the best activities and learning environments for our children at all stages of their lives, we offer four age groups, based on where our children are in school when they arrive in September.

 The GenNext schedule perfectly complements the main Gathering schedule, allowing adults to attend their selected sessions and classes while also giving families some free time together.
 The GenNext schedule will be released a couple of months prior to the conference.
 Each year we strive to produce a balanced mix of experiences that are unique, thought-provoking, and outrageously fun for the students.

-In past years, students have gone kayaking and snorkeling, taken cooking classes, and worked in teams to problem-solve their way out of “escape rooms.”
+In past years, students have gone kayaking and snorkeling, taken cooking classes, visited a rodeo and aquarium, and worked in teams to problem-solve their way out of “escape rooms.”
+They have also prepared and hosted a birthday party for children living in a homeless shelter.
 We take care to provide age-appropriate activities.
 Counselors share their personal testimonies and teach from a Bible study.
+Our older students will attend a few of The Gathering’s main sessions.
 We also invite some of our speakers to address the youth on various topics as well.

 “My wife and I send our kids to GenNext for a number of reasons: They get discipled by cool, Godly college students, they get exposed to speakers and ideas that align with our family’s value of generosity, and they have developed great friendships with children from some really amazing families.”